 I write things at FeelingAgile.com.
 Still available on iTunes is the “The Agile Coach” podcast. @mjt on Twitter is me being short.
 Invite me and I’ll talk, wherever and whenever you like.
 Agile Open Northwest’s annual Open Space brings me joy.
 And I find peace sailing the waters north of Seattle.

 Troy Frever discovered XP in 2000, after two decades as a professional software developer.
-Since then he has been an Extreme Programmer and Coach for a number of companies in the Seattle area, including Active Voice, Cisco Systems, Quicksilver Technology, Aviarc Corporation, RealNetworks, Smilebox, Fanzo, and Ripl.
-He is currently having a grand time as co-founder and CTO of Zipline.
+Since then he has been an Extreme Programmer and Coach for a number of companies in the Seattle area, including Smilebox, Aviarc, RealNetworks, and many more.
+He was recenlty co-founder and CTO of Blok24, and is currently having a grand time as VP of Engineering at LiquidPlanner.
 When he’s not writing unit tests or refactoring mercilessly, Troy enjoys backpacking and skiing with his family and playing Ultimate Frisbee.
-Troy is also a former organizer of the Seattle Extreme Programming Users Group (SXPUG) and co-founder of Seattle’s Beyond Agile user group.
+Troy is also a former organizer of the Seattle Extreme Programming Users Group (SXPUG) and a co-founder of Seattle’s Beyond Agile user group.